My Home Page with Links to My Other Book Reviews

 221pp.
 (C) 1997

 Connected Knowledge is a success in the physical science department.
-It often fails in the social science department.
+It often fails in the ethics and social science department.
 Worth browsing.

 Soul of a Citizen: Living With Conviction in a Cynical Time by Paul Rogat Loeb

 Loeb doesn’t endorse misguided activism, but he doesn’t exactly criticize it, either.
-One of the causes of cynicism is misguided activism.
+One cause of cynicism is misguided activism.
 Activists with the most shock or entertainment value get the attention.
 The well-reasoned activist gets ignored.
-The world needs misguided activism, even less than it needs detached cynicism.
+The world needs misguided activism even less than it needs detached cynicism.
 Not recommended.

 Unpopular Essays —Bertrand Russell